raminv80/webTimeMachine/README.md

 Once all artifacts are created they will be committed to a git repository under `<artifact_directory>/<your  website domain>` with commit message of `<verion_tag>`.

+If `remote` option is set changes are pushed to the remote. `branch` option controls which remote branch will be used.

 ## License